spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

     serve /etc/spectropaxconfig/myconfig.yml
 ```

-Now you can access the pax registry at `https://yourhost.companydomain.com/v1/`.
+You can now access the pack registry at `https://yourhost.companydomain.com/v1/`.
 You will be prompted to give the user admin and the password of your choice.

-# Deploying a Pack Registry Server with self signed certificates
+# Deploy a Pack Registry Server with Self-Signed Certificates

-The following steps need to be performed to deploy the pack registry server using self signed certificates:
+The following steps need to be performed to deploy the pack registry server using self-signed certificates:

 1. Configure the user credentials by using the `htpasswd` utility and store the credentials in a file locally.
 This file will be mounted inside the pack registry docker container.